Department of Education and Early Development - Washington, Wyoming, Alaska, Montana, Idaho (WWAMI) Medical Education

 |A: Result - Provide for an Alaska medical program.|

 Target #2: Achieve and maintain a program graduation rate of 95%.

 Enrollee to Graduation Comparison

-Analysis of results and challenges: In nearly 50 years of the program's existence, only 20 students have not graduated due to various reasons including academic difficulty, personal problems, or death.
+Analysis of results and challenges: In nearly 50 years of the program's existence, only about 20 students have not graduated due to various reasons including academic difficulty, personal circumstances , or death.
 The major component to achieving this target is selecting Alaskans who demonstrate the academic and personal characteristics that are strong indicators of their ability to thrive in the challenging academic setting and their commitment to return and practice in Alaska.